-In this section, to complete the proof of Theorem \ref{thm:Mosco_cvg}, we provide the proof of Condition (M$1$) in Section \ref{sec:ProofsM1} and the proof of Condition (M$2$) in Section \ref{sec:ProofsM2}.
-As the first work that introduced Mosco convergence to the optimal scaling problem, \cite{zanella2017dirichlet} creatively proposed a proof structure by separating the function convergence ($f_n$ to $f$) and the argument convergence ($X^n+\tau n^{-1/2}R^n$ to $X$) as $n$ goes to infinity, while the former Dirichlet forms literature concerned mainly on fixed components.
-However, our proof strategy has to be different from that of \cite{zanella2017dirichlet} since we need to meet the following two crucial challenges.
-First, our definition of Mosco convergence is different from that of \cite{zanella2017dirichlet}, in that we consider the sequence of Dirichlet forms on $\mathcal{H}_n= L^2(\mathbb{R}^{V_n};\pi_n)$ to a Dirichlet form on $\mathcal{H}= L^2(\mathbb{R}^V;\pi)$, while \cite{zanella2017dirichlet} considered the sequence of Dirichlet forms always in the infinite-dimensional space.
-Second, in this paper we consider the target distribution in the general form with a general graph $V$, while \cite{zanella2017dirichlet} considered the target distribution in the product form (our special case).
+As the first work that introduced Mosco convergence to the optimal scaling problem, \cite{zanella2017dirichlet} creatively proposed a proof structure by separating the function convergence ($f_n$ to $f$) and the argument convergence ($X^n+\tau n^{-1/2}R^n$ to $X$) as $n$ goes to infinity.
+However, our proof strategy diverges from that of \cite{zanella2017dirichlet} due to two crucial challenges.
+Firstly, our definition of Mosco convergence differs from that of \cite{zanella2017dirichlet}, as we consider the sequence of Dirichlet forms on $\mathcal{H}_n= L^2(\mathbb{R}^{V_n};\pi_n)$ converging to a Dirichlet form on $\mathcal{H}= L^2(\mathbb{R}^V;\pi)$, whereas \cite{zanella2017dirichlet} always deals with sequences of Dirichlet forms in the infinite-dimensional space.
+Secondly, in this paper, we consider the target distribution in a general form with a large graph $V$, while \cite{zanella2017dirichlet} focused on the target distribution in the product form (our special case).